 Meeting The Demand

 You market and showcase your brand.
 You highlight offerings and services.
-Somewhere along the line you’re positioned to meet a customer’s need and they join your association.
+Somewhere along the line, you’re positioned to meet a customer’s need, and they join your association.
 You need to deliver on the reason they became a member.
 But it’s also key to show new members the big picture for your association and how each offering you have meets your new members’ current and future pain points.
-This tactic is called an onboarding, or welcome, campaign and, when done well, can markedly increase member engagement.
+This tactic is called an onboarding (or welcome) campaign and, when done well, it can markedly increase member engagement.

 The Onboarding Experience